-Certain GCSE, GCE and other qualifications contain components of non-examination assessment which are internally assessed (marked) by Francis Holland Schools and internally standardised.
-This same process applies to the standalone Extended Project Qualification (EPQ).
+Certain qualifications contain components of non-examination assessment, controlled assessment or and/or coursework which are internally assessed (marked) by Francis Holland Schools and internally standardised.
 The marks awarded (the internal assessment decisions) are then submitted by the deadline set by the awarding body for external moderation.